Nanduyana/RestService_SpringBoot/README.md

 Version ```0.0.2``` Search For Content in Large File as well Version ```0.0.3-SNAPSHOT``` In_Progress

-# Spring "Restservice"
+# Spring Boot "Restservice" Async/Non-Async

-This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a restservice.
+This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a RestService.

 this service also tells us the ```time it takes to process the request```